I’ve chased success most of my adult life.

 When I let go, something amazing happened.

 When I got out of the driver’s seat and just listened for inspired ideas, they started showing up immediately…within 24 hours.
 And, they kept showing up.
 I started following them and over the next few years they led me to close or sell all of my businesses except one.
-(I talk about this in much more detail in my Get Clear!
-Program where I share how to find and follow your inspired path).

 I’ve continued on that journey ever since.
 And while I’ve definitely gotten side-tracked more than a few times (hey, I’m human!)
 I’ve learned the money path and chasing More is not the way, at least for me.